 05001.
-An annual Company compliance risk assessment is presented by the Head and the Bursar to the Governors to approve as Trustees of the Charity at the same time that they review the audited accounts.
+An annual Company compliance risk assessment should be presented by the Acting Heads and the Finance Manager to the Governors to approve as Trustees of the Charity at the same time that they review the audited accounts.
 This report analyses:

 - a.
 The financial procedures and controls

 - b.
 The major risks to the school, including:

 - (1) Strategic risk including:

 - (a) Loss of fee income

 - (b) Damage to reputation

 - (c) Failure to teach the correct syllabus

 - (d) Risk of a child protection issue

 - (e) Gaps in Governor skills

 - (f) Conflicts of interest

 - (g) Employment disputes

 - (h) Major health and safety issues

 - (i) Possible data loss

 - (j) Risk of fire, flood and land slip

 - (k) Poor cash flow management

 - (I) Fraud

 - (m) Loss through inappropriate investments

 - (n) Insurance

 - (o) Strong Financial Controls